thegreatbat0110/vsd_rtldesign_synthesis/Day1.md

 D1SK1:
 -------
--testbench - applies stimulus (test vectors) tp design to test its functionality
+-testbench - applies stimulus (test vectors) to design to test its functionality

 -Simulator (iverilog) looksfor changes in signlas of input , simulates design